-To earn a CD, students must achieve a scaled score of at least 240 on the grade 10 MCAS English language arts (ELA) and mathematics tests, and earn a scaled score of at least 220 on a high school MCAS science and technology/engineering test in one of four subjects (biology, chemistry, introductory physics, or technology/ engineering).
+The MCAS Performance Appeals process was established in 2002 to provide eligible high school students who have been unable to pass the required MCAS tests with an additional opportunity to demonstrate through their course work that they meet or exceed the state's Competency Determination (CD) standard in order to earn a diploma.
+To earn a CD, students must achieve a scaled score of at least 240 on the "legacy" grade 10 MCAS English language arts (ELA) and mathematics tests (or a score of 472 on the "next-generation" ELA test and a score of 486 on the "next-generation" mathematics test); and earn a scaled score of at least 220 on a high school "legacy" MCAS science and technology/engineering test in one of four subjects (biology, chemistry, introductory physics, or technology/ engineering).
 Students who receive a score between 220–238 on the grade 10 ELA and mathematics tests must successfully complete an Educational Proficiency Plan (EPP) developed for them by their school in order to earn a CD.
-Please refer to MCAS's H.S.
-Graduation Requirements page for more information about graduation requirements and College and Career Readiness' Educational Proficiency Plans page for more information about EPPs.
-For information about students in military families, please refer to MCAS' Participation Requirements for Students page.
-Submissions for students eligible for special consideration under the VALOR Act are due to the Department by the first Friday of each month in order to be reviewed that month.
+Please refer to the Graduation Requirements web page for more information.

-Commissioner of Elementary and Secondary Education
+Massachusetts Department of Elementary and Secondary Education

 Disclaimer: A reference in this website to any specific commercial products, processes, or services, or the use of any trade, firm, or corporation name is for the information and convenience of the public and does not constitute endorsement or recommendation by the Massachusetts Department of Elementary and Secondary Education.